In an alliance, trust is built through openness and interaction

 Design management and project management are key aspects of construction projects that take up time and resources even when highly competent partners are involved.
-You can buy practically anything as a service, but Neuvonen points out that you can never outsource the buyer’s responsibility.
+You can buy practically anything as a service, but Lehmus points out that you can never outsource the buyer’s responsibility.

 “Coordination and managing specialists – whether they are your own specialists or external experts – is demanding and needs sufficient resources.”